crossbario/autobahn-testsuite/README.md

 ## How to install

+**The following recipe still works, but the new, recommended way is using a Docker toolchain image we provide.
+Please checkout [this](https://github.com/crossbario/crossbar-docker/tree/master/autobahn-testsuite#usage) - much easier and repeatable.**

 The testsuite comes as a single command line tool, `wstest`.
 You will need Python 2 or PyPy (recommended).

 > Right now we only support Python 2 and Python 3 will *not* work.
 The testsuite is developed and tested on CPython 2 and PyPy.
 The latter is a high-performance Python implementation.